-- all types of firearms, switchblade knives, and knives with a blade longer than four inches;
+switchblade knives and knives with a blade longer than four inches;

-- dangerous chemicals;
+dangerous chemicals;

-- explosives or blasting caps;
+explosives or blasting caps;

-- chains; or
+chains; or

-- other objects carried for the purposes of injury or intimidation.
+other objects carried for the purposes of injury or intimidation.

+Firearms are never allowed in City buildings, with the exception of law enforcement.

-Charges of violence and harassment may be reported to any supervisory employee of the City, including the Human Resources Director, City Administrator, and the Mayor.
+Charges of violence and harassment may be reported to any supervisory employee of the City, including the Human Resources Director, Assistant City Administrator, City Administrator and the Mayor.
 The Human Resources Director is charged with investigating all cases of workplace violence and harassment.
 Depending on the severity of the charges or whether a crime is committed, the City Administrator may request that the Police Chief provide assistance to the Human Resources Director or assume responsibility for the investigation.
-All employees are required to assist in the course of the investigation by providing testimony, statements, and evidence, as required.
+All employees are required to assist during the investigation by providing testimony, statements and evidence, as required.
 Failure to cooperate may result in disciplinary action.